caoccao/Javet/docs/reference/converters/proxy_plugins.rst

 JavetProxyPluginArray
 ---------------------

 The array plugin maps all primitive arrays and object arrays to the JS ``array``.
+Proxied Java arrays support the full JavaScript Array prototype API.

 .. code-block:: java